Byron-Edwards/FTG4.50/README.md

 4. Output: Probabilities of opponent actions.
 In the prediction, the result will filtered the invalid action.

 #### Conclusion
 RHEA_PI is a general AI for the FightingICE, partially take reference from the **Thunder** to handle special conditions.
 RHEA_PI used single layer neural network to predict the opponent action and implemented Rolling Horizen Evolutionary Algorithm to perform best action for each frame.
-I think we can take this implementation as an example to sovle the oppenment model problem

-### Third Place Toothless

-To be Continued...